jdcauley/standards/_harp/public/pages/js.md

     var green;
     var blue;

-####Variable Naming

-Variables should be camel-cased and descriptively named.

-#####Booleans
+###Booleans

-Booleans should be written as verbCondition--where "verb" is ideally copulative.
-This is great:
+Booleans should be written as "isCondition" or "hasProperty" so that they can be immediately recognized as booleans.
+These are fine:

     hasCorrectName = true;

-this is even better:

     isCorrectlyNamed = true;

-this is wrong:
+but this isn't:

     correctName = false;

-#####Single-letter variable names
+###Single-letter variables

-Single-letter variables are appropriate for and _only_ for instantiating for loops.
-Speaking of which...
+Single-letter variables should be avoided in any case except for instantiating a for loop.

+##Loops

 ###For Loops

 A for loop should be written such that its conditional statement is a variable, not the property of a variable.
 This is done to increase processing speed.
-This variable should be declared in the for loops initialization, to cut down on use of the "var" keyword.
+This variable should be declared in the for loops initialization, to cut down on use of the "var" keyword and thereby saving processing power.
 This is correct:

     for( var i=0, x=array.length; i<x; i++ ){
       {...}